 Using Miya Himi on its own may give you an acrylic paint-like consistency because it’s very opaque.
 Since it’s still Gouache paint, it dries up quickly, so you may still work between layers.

 Pro tip: A small amount of paint stuck on the plastic cover may feel like a waste of Gouache paint.
-That is why artists use them in creating swatches of the particular color of the paint.
+That is why artists use them in creating swatches of a particular color of paint.

 Miya comes in sets up to 56!! colors and the price stays absolutely affordable while the quality and value for money is just great.
 I personally use the one with 24 colors as I can mix needed shades.

-All sets come in a durable box, which you can choose color from pink to blue (I think it’s cute I have a pink one of course), and with its own palette for mixing colors and a section for brushes!!
+All sets come in a durable box, in which you can choose colors from pink to blue (I think it’s cute I have a pink one of course), and with its own palette for mixing colors and a section for brushes!!

 Best Budget Gouache Paint Arteza Gouache Paint Set

-Price on Amazon around $20 for 24 colors
+Price on Amazon is around $20 for 24 colors

 Its Arteza Gouache Paint Set arrives in 60 different professional-grade paint quality that comes with resealable tubes.
 You can also opt for a smaller paint set (and I do recommend it) with only 24 colors as it is more than enough for a beginner and you must learn mixing sooner or later.